Foreign policy of the Kennedy administration: East and West Germany

 President Kennedy called Berlin "the great testing place of Western courage and will".
 On August 13, 1961, the East Germans, backed by Moscow, suddenly erected a temporary barbed wire barricade and then a concrete barrier, dividing Berlin.
 Kennedy noted that "it seem[ed] particularly stupid to risk killing millions of Americans... because Germans want[ed] Germany to be reunified".

 Two months later, a US-Soviet war nearly occurred as US and Soviet tanks faced off across Checkpoint Charlie.
 The crisis was defused largely through a backchannel communication the Kennedy administration had set up with Soviet spy Georgi Bolshakov.

 As a result of the Berlin crisis, Kennedy's government faced a dramatic increase in the defense budget.
 The negative balance of payments with the European allies had aggravated American fiscal problems.
 In late-1961, US Defense Secretary McNamara concluded an arrangement with West Germany whereby the latter was to annually purchase some American military hardware.
 However, this only partially alleviated the payments issue.

 On June 26, 1963, the President arrived in West Berlin and visited Checkpoint Charlie.
 That day, he delivered his famous "Ich bin ein Berliner" speech in front of 150,000 West Germans.
 In remarks to his aides on the Berlin Wall, Kennedy noted that the wall "is a hell of a lot better than a war".

 Kennedy ordered 500 military men to travel on trucks through East Germany to West Berlin to ensure that the West preserved the land-link to the city.
 In late October 1961, a dispute over the right of one U.S. diplomat to cross East Berlin flared into conflict.
 Soviet and American tanks faced one another at Checkpoint Charlie, but Kennedy through an intermediary offered Khrushchev a conciliatory formula and both superpowers withdrew their tanks.

+Yugoslavia

+Under Kennedy's administration George F. Kennan served as ambassador.
+By 1962, Congress had passed legislation to deny financial aid grants to Yugoslavia, to withdraw the sale of spare parts for Yugoslav warplanes, and to revoke the country's most favored nation status.
+Kennan strongly protested the legislation, arguing that it would only result in a straining of relations between Yugoslavia and the U.S. Kennan came to Washington during the summer of 1962 to lobby against the legislation but was unable to elicit a change from Congress.
+President Kennedy endorsed Kennan privately but remained noncommittal publicly, as he did not want to jeopardize his slim majority support in Congress on a potentially contentious issue.

+In October 1963 Josip Tito, the President of Yugoslavia, visited the White House upon invitation by President Kennedy.
+This was a highly controversial visit, with the House and the Senate passing resolutions in opposition.